Our Journey Westward

 Character Building Chapter Books for Boys

 Ah.
 These are good books indeed.
-They are the kind that don’t necessarily fit into a time period or work into any lessons.
-Well, some of them might, but for the most part they’re just good books.
+They don’t necessarily fit into a historical period or work with any academic lessons.
+Well, some of them might, but for the most part, they’re just good books.

-I thought about arranging them in some sort of order of age-appropriateness or character quality, but each of them really fit into too many categories.
+I thought about arranging them in some order of age-appropriateness or character quality, but each of them fit into too many categories.
 I just couldn’t come up with a better plan than listing them alphabetically.

 Please let me know which of the list you’ve enjoyed in your home!
 Or, give me other wonderful ideas for reading with my boys!

 P.S.
 There are occasional curse words in children’s literature.
 Gasp!
 Be assured the words are easily skipped over or replaced with less offensive words if you are reading aloud.
-If you hand the book over to your children to read alone and don’t want them reading curse words, you may want to do a quick internet search to be sure the particular book doesn’t have any bad language.
+If you hand the book over to your children to read alone and don’t want them reading curse words, you may want to do a quick internet search to be sure the particular book has no bad language.

 The Adventures of Huckleberry Finn by Mark Twain